metacryst/harvard--art/README.md

 ### technologies

 it is constructed with HTML, CSS, and ReactJS.
+It uses React Router for page navigation.

  ### getting the app: